Oghma-Infinium/Fahluaan/README.md

 ## Updating the modlist

-Before updating, please check the [changelog](https://github.com/aljoxo/Arisen/blob/main/ArisenChangelog.md) and back up your saves.
+Before updating, please check the [changelog](LINK) and back up your saves.
 You may need to start a new game after certain updates.
-If you are curious to know if an update is save safe or not, then check the Changelog [here](https://github.com/aljoxo/Arisen/blob/main/ArisenChangelog.md).
 Updating is like installing the list.
 Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.
 To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with **[NoDelete]**.

 **ALWAYS** back up saves before an update.
 Because of the method Wabbajack uses to include the start save, any save within the profile will be wiped.